Analysing NFT Projects: How to Avoid Scams

 3. See if an artist has a blue checkmark on OpenSea.

-Sometimes if an artist is known and has a record history you will see a blue check mark next to their name on OpenSea or other marketplaces.
+Sometimes if an artist is known and has a recorded history, you will see a blue check mark next to their name on OpenSea or other marketplaces.

-This is always a good sign as it means they have been verified and recognised by the marketplace.
+This is always a good sign as it means the marketplace has verified and recognized them.

 4. Check the NFT mint price.